Bonfida/solana-name-service-guide/sns-book/src/registry.md

 ### Data: Flexible Data Storage

-he data section can hold arbitrary binary data.
+The data section can hold arbitrary binary data.
 Its length is set during domain registration, and the domain owner can decide what to store in this part of the Name Registry.

 In simple terms, the Name Registry data structure provides a way to organize and store information about a domain on Solana, including its relationships, ownership, and any additional data the owner wishes to include.